 KEEP EXISTING and OVERWRITE EXISTING are here to enable the users to define if the rows with the same primary key are to be overwritten or kept as such

-AWS Data pipeline and the features offered are explored in detail here.
+AWS Data pipeline and the features offered can be explored in detail by reading this simple guide.

 Glue is an Extract Transform and Load tool as a web service offered by Amazon.
 It works based on an elastic spark backend to execute the processing jobs.
 Glue supports S3 locations as a storage source in Glue scripts.
 Internally It uses the COPY and UNLOAD commands to accomplish copying data to Redshift, but spares users from learning the COPY command configuration by abstracting away the details.
 It uses a script in its own proprietary domain-specific language to represent data flows.